Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 1. Be sure to train and publish your knowledge base again after any changes are made.

 ### LUIS
-1. After you have created your web app bot (above), you will see a LUIS app has been auto-created for you in [luis.ai](https://www.luis.ai) with default intents that get created for every LUIS app: `Greeting`, `Cancel`, `Help`, and `None`.
-You can leave them or delete them, they are optional, but make sure you leave the `None` intent.
-Although, it's recommended to leave them all.
+After you have created your web app bot (above), you will see a LUIS app has been auto-created for you in [luis.ai].
+We won't actually use this app, we'll replace with our Dispatch app later in this tutorial.
+Everything we need in LUIS will be created through Dispatch.
-1. Now, [add intents](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-add-intents) of your own according to your knowledge bases.
-For example, if you have a biology knowledge base, you'll want to make a "Biology" intent.
-This is how LUIS knows to send all user queries in the chat client to the Biology knowledge base in qnamaker.ai.
-The "Add Intents" how-to guide above also shows you how to add utterances, which should mirror what your QnA Maker knowledge bases' words or phrases are in the "Question" part.
-For example, if you have a Biology knowledge base with 'What is a virus?' as a question... the utterances in the Biology intent (and the alternative words in the "Question" part of your Biology knowledge base) would be "virus", "viral", "viruses", and/or "bug".
-Any of these will return the definition (answer) of "virus" in the chat client.

 ## Prerequisites - Creating Dispatch
 ### Install BotBuilder Tools